- Fee assured

 - Verified this account

 Yaser Jabbar is a consultant orthopaedic surgeon in London.
 He looks after adults and children with orthopaedic conditions and injuries affecting bones and joints.
-His specialist practice is in limb deformity as a result of problems from birth, or after injury.
+His specialist practice is in limb problems from birth, through growth in childhood or after injury.
 The breadth and complexity of his reconstructive work allows for an expert approach to acute injury, giving a balanced approach to the need for surgical intervention to give superior long term results with reduced risk.

 With his training and an active practice Mr. Jabbar can advise and care for patients of all ages with a unique understanding of the long term effect of treating childhood problems, as well as a detailed understanding of adult pathology that has it's origin in childhood.